-PSYCH 101: Introduction to Psychology is a prerequisite for all psychology courses.
+PSYCH 101: Introduction to Psychology is a prerequisite for all psychology courses numbered 199 or higher.

-To qualify for PSYCH 300: Statistics for the Social Sciences, students must earn a grade of C or better in College Algebra (MATH 112)or a higher level math course.
+To qualify for PSYCH 300: Statistics for the Social Sciences, students must earn a grade of C or better in MATH 135.

-To qualify for PSYCH 301: Research Methods, students must have completed PSYCH 300 with a C or better
+To qualify for PSYCH 301: Research Methods, students must have completed PSYCH 300 with a C or better.